cytopia/ansible-debian/README.md

 ## Stability

 In order to guarantee the most possible stability of this setup, extensive [travis-ci](https://travis-ci.org/cytopia/ansible-debian) checks have been defined which automatically run every night.
-Those tests are run inside two Docker container.
-The first one uses Python2 as default and the second one uses Python3.
+Those tests are run inside a Docker container.
 The following test cases have been defined:

 * Each run randomizes the order of roles to install
-* Each run is done with Python2 and Python3
 * Each run is done for Debian stable and Debian testing
 * Each run is done against all defined profiles (repositories: main vs main, extra and non-free)